lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Reading seminar: Six-Functor Formalisms**

   [Kaif Hilman](https://sites.google.com/view/kaif-hilman), [Qi Zhu](https://qizhumath.wixsite.com/math), and I will be organising a reading seminar on six-functor formalisms as well as some key examples and applications.
-A preliminary syllabus can be found [here](./six_functors_syllabus.pdf)
+The syllabus can be found [here](./six_functors_syllabus.pdf)

 - **Reading seminar: Motivic homotopy theory**

   [Fabio Neugebauer](https://fneugebauer.github.io/), [Qi Zhu](https://qizhumath.wixsite.com/math), and I will be organising a reading seminar on motivic homotopy theory, starting from scratch and covering the Hopkins—Morel—Hoyois theorem among others.
-Details forthcoming
+The syllabus can be found [here](./motivic_syllabus.pdf)

 ***SoSe 25, Bonn***